nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 3. Should you enter a **valid** command in a **valid** format, but with invalid parameters, **GoMedic** would flag the invalid parameter in the feedback box.
-   * Invalid parameters can be caused by constraints' violation, such as inputting blood type X for a patient, where such blood type does not exist.
+   * Invalid parameters can be caused by constraints' violation.
+For e.g., inputting `X` for a patient's `BLOOD_TYPE` field will cause a violation to occur because `X` is not a valid blood type.
-   * If multiple parameters are invalid, GoMedic only flags the first invalid parameter so as to not overwhelm you with the error messages!
+   * If multiple parameters are invalid, GoMedic only flags the first invalid parameter, so that the user is not overwhelmed by the error messages!

 <div markdown="span" class="alert alert-primary">
-:bulb: **Tip:** To fix the multiple parameters' errors in a command, you can fix them one by one based on the feedback that **GoMedic** give and use the [navigation](#41-navigating-past-commands) feature to get the previous command!
+:bulb: **Tip:** To fix the multiple parameters' errors in a command, you can fix them in succession, based on the feedback given by **GoMedic**, and by making use of the [navigation](#41-navigating-past-commands) feature to retrieve previous commands!
 </div>

 <div style="page-break-after: always;"></div>